HIS-Team-03/Ophthalmology-Clinic-HIS/README.md

-when yuo download the repo
+when you download the repo

 run "npm insall" in your terminal to update the node-modules and package.json